2015 Royal Court

 Princess Anissa Sangster

 Anissa is the daughter of Cindy Sangster and Corey Sangster.
 Anissa is the ASB Treasurer of student government, a captain on the Varsity cheer squad, and has been an active member of Key Club, the community service club at her school.
 Anissa has danced competitively for a local dance studio and works part time at Froyo Earth in Wenatchee.
 In her spare time, she enjoys exercising, spending time with friends and family, cooking, and watching movies.
-After graduation, Anissa plans to attend a four year university followed by medical school, and a minor in Spanish.
+After graduation, Anissa will attend the University of Washington, followed by medical school, and receive a minor in Spanish.

 Anissa’s favorite TV show is Pretty Little Liars and her favorite movie is The Fault In Our Stars.
 Her favorite song is “I Don’t Dance” by Lee Brice and her favorite novel is My Sister’s Keeper by Jodi Picoult.
 She is most inspired by author Maya Angelou and her most treasured keepsake is her bear blanket that she has had ever since she was born.